TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: Introduction

 The structure of this paper is as follows.
 Section~\ref{sec:theory} reviews the bexcitonic HEOM and its TTN decomposition.
-Section~\ref{sec:examples} demonstrates the installation, usage and capabilities of \texttt{TENSO} through representative numerical examples.
-Section~\ref{sec:software} provides information on the architecture and design of the \texttt{TENSO} package, and section \ref{sec:advanced} discusses modifications which can be made to the \texttt{TENSO} code to address specialized applications.
+Section~\ref{sec:numexamples} demonstrates the installation, usage and capabilities of \texttt{TENSO} through representative numerical examples.
+Section \ref{sec:defaults} summarizes typical simulation parameters appropriate for most problems, and section \ref{sec:scaling} computational cost.
+Section~\ref{sec:software} provides information on the architecture and design of the \texttt{TENSO} package, and section \ref{sec:advanced} discusses modifications which can be made to the \texttt{TENSO} code to address specialized or more advanced applications.